EMarnus/Warhammer40kQuiz/README.md

       - The most complex function has a cyclomatic complexity value of 11 while the median is 1.

 ### Fixed Bugs
-- Changed name to input to prevend unwanted characters being used.
+- Changed name to input to prevent unwanted characters being used.
 - The background doesn't cover entire screen on some devices.
-- Hovor animation moved the buttons.
+- Hover animation moved the buttons.
 - Original import of json files did not work on Firefox, rewrote to use fetch API.
 Sean Young helped parts of this.
 - Can brute force correct answer.
 - Can submit correct answer multiple times and increase score.